tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **September 7th**
+Afternoon: Got all the lints for the commit fixed, so just need to read over it.
+Should I merge it?
+And put the list of TODOs from the PR in its own issue?
+Which TODO should I worl on next?
+I'm most intrigued by building the little webapp UI for it.

+Evening: Got it committed and pushed!
+Then started working getting cargo feature flags working for the shader, but infuriatingly it always loads the "with-rings" kernel, feel like I'm going mad.

 📅 **September 6th**
 Afternoon: 2 days streaming in a row, been a while since I did that.
 It's been tough being stuck on this same bit of code for so long.
 But I think this is why I do my own projects, so that I have the time to really be with the parts that challenge me?